ldhnam/supercoder/README.md

 Note that, if you are using Google Gemini, you will need to set `SUPERCODER_GEMINI_MODE=true` as well.

-It's important to note that, the model you are using should support tools calling.
+It's important to note that the model you are using should support tools calling.

 ### Running the Coding Agent